-The Antifungal Foot & Body Wash by Premium Nature is the cream of the crop in the field of Athlete’s foot care.
+The Wonder Balm Antifungal Cream is the cream of the crop in the field of Athlete’s foot care.
 Why?
 Because its unique formula covers all possible areas of Athlete’s foot treatment: eliminating the bacteria, healing and repairing the skin, and preventing future breakouts.

 While you may have been expecting a cream-like topical ointment, a soap can actually be more effective in day-to-day application.
 The fact that this formula presents itself as a soap for everyday use, as well as multiple applications throughout the day, makes it a very easy integration into daily life to heal your current Athlete’s foot issue.

 In addition to being an easy inclusion to any routine, this wash’s formula works better than anything else on the market.
 The active ingredients in the treatment are a blend of tea tree oil, peppermint, oregano, jojoba, aloe, eucalyptus and rosemary oil, which presents a very potent combination of agents that are antifungal and also some agents that soothe, repair and protect damaged skin.
 And not only does this soap kill fungus and bacteria and soothe your skin, but it is completely natural and smells great.
 The peppermint scent is a refreshing change from the often-odd smells that can come from topical ointments and other fungal infection treatments.

 All-in-all, this wash is the best solution for Athlete’s foot because it treats the issue from start to finish and even in the future by preventing future breakouts.
 You can’t really ask for much more than that.
 See other users’ feedback on this soap.

 Runner Up: Antifungal Soap with Tea Tree Oil by Purely Northwest